tadeodonegana/tadeodonegana.github.io/src/content/post/how-to-add-mcp-server-cursor/index.md

 ### What is Smithery?

 [Smithery](https://smithery.ai/docs) is a platform that provides a registry of hosted MCP servers, simplifying the integration process.
 Instead of setting up an MCP server manually from scratch, we can leverage Smithery's ready-made solutions – for example, the **Jira-MCP server**.
-Smithery's Jira MCP server enables an AI to interact with Jira through standardized tools (including JQL issue search and issue detail retrieval).
+Smithery's Jira MCP server enables an LLM to interact with Jira through standardized tools (including JQL issue search and issue detail retrieval).
 In other words, it's a pre-built MCP connector for Jira that we can plug into Cursor.
 Alternatively, you can host an equivalent MCP server locally and reference it from Cursor, but using Smithery's hosted server is often more convenient in terms of speed of implementation, though not necessarily in terms of security and customization, so take this into account.

 You can also search for other MCP-ready servers on the Smithery registry and try to include them in Cursor in the same way described in this blog post.